medically-reviewed-iconClinically Reviewed

 The intensity of dyspareunia pain can range from mild discomfort to severe agony.
 None should be ignored.

 The pain can interfere with sexual enjoyment and intimacy, impacting the overall quality of life.
-Assessing the severity of pain is critical to strategising the investigations and the treatment plans.
+Understanding how severe your pain is helps your doctor determine which tests to run and create the right treatment plan for you.

 Are there any associated health issues?

-If you have been suffering from transient or persistent pain during intercourse, it is best to navigate if you have related comorbidities.
+If you have been suffering from transient or persistent pain during intercourse, it is best to consider whether you have other health conditions.
 Here we are pointing to issues that you may already have, like endometriosis, vaginal infections (such as vaginitis), hormonal imbalances (leading to vaginal dryness or atrophy), psychological factors (such as anxiety or history of sexual trauma), or the need to see a gynaecologist right away.

 A medical assessment for dyspareunia typically includes: